 Gives up to ten renewable scholarships of $1000 each to pianists age 14 – 17.
+Application deadline: May 15

 Coca-Cola Scholars Foundation

 Scholarships are awarded to “extraordinary young people, 18 and under, who have completed a significant piece of work” in several areas including music.
+Application deadline: February

 Evalee C. Schwarz Charitable Trust for Education

-Fund for Education Abroad
+Fund for Education Abroad (FEA)

-Glen Miller Birthplace Society
+Glenn Miller Birthplace Society Scholarship Program

 Voice and instrumental scholarships.
+Application deadline: usually March